 A typical Wi-Fi network range is dependent on the type and number of wireless access points and wireless routers that it is made up of.

-In a business set up, networks with grids of access points will cover several offices building while a home network with just a single wireless router covers a home without much more.
+In a business set up, networks with grids of access points will cover several offices building while a home network with just a single wireless router covers a large area of home without much more.
 Wireless hotspots traversing many kilometers have been put up in some cities.

 Networking Building Cost